md-shahin-miah/flutter_order_manager/README.md

 #Features

-    Order Status Management: Track orders through their lifecycle (Incoming → Ongoing → Ready) Order status maintain: All status is updateble (Using SQflite) Real-time Order Timer: Visual countdown showing how long orders have been in the system Order Details: View comprehensive order information including items, prices, and customer notes Customer Management: Store and access customer contact information Sound Notifications: Audio alerts for new orders using native platform integration Order Rejection: Ability to reject orders with appropriate status tracking
+    Order Status Management: Track orders through their lifecycle (Incoming → Ongoing → Ready) Order status maintain: All status is updatable (Using SQflite) 1.Saving time to local db when creating oreder - Created time (Current date time), Pickup time (30 minutes from created time),Delivery time (30 minutes from Pickup time)
+        2.Order status ongoing to ready, changing with time and saving to Sqflite Real-time Order Timer: Visual countdown showing how long orders have been in the system Order Details: View comprehensive order information including items, prices, and customer notes Customer Management: Store and access customer contact information Sound Notifications: Audio alerts for new orders using native platform integration Order Rejection: Ability to reject orders with appropriate status tracking

 #Architecture